nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 effective, and enjoyable study experience, where flashcard creation is made incredibly easy.

 To maximise your study experience, here are some features we believe you'll love:
 1. **Enhanced Memory Retention:** Thanks to lesSON's inbuilt spaced repetition system, you can supercharge your memory and recall.
 The app optimizes when you should review your flashcards, ensuring you remember and grasp complex concepts with ease.
 2. **Intuitive Card Categorization:** lesSON helps you categorize your flashcards based on subject.
 This feature makes it a breeze to organize and access specific topics, keeping your study sessions focused and productive.

+##### Prerequisites

+Before you get started with lesSON, here's what we recommend you need to make full use of the app:

+1. **Comfortable with English**: Since lesSON is an English-based app, a basic understanding of the language will ensure a smooth and enjoyable experience.
+2. **Typing Proficiency**: lesSON primarily uses a Command Line Interface (CLI) alongside a Graphic User Interface (GUI).
+Being comfortable and efficient at typing will help you make the most of the app and enhance your user experience.

 --------------------------------------------------------------------------------------------------------------------